shsingh/oi.shain.io/content/posts/thoughts_on_zoom.md

 * Have we taken stock of all forms of work/personal communication tools to see whether similar practices are followed, and if they are not do we move towards safer tools or demand better security from the existing tools?
 * If end-to-end encryption is not deployed, should we look to ensuring that PFS (Perfect Forward Secrecy) ciphers are used to mitigate against being able to store data and decrypt at a future point in time?

-I don't propose to know the answer to any of these questions, and I am not apologising for any of Zoom's mishaps - but I am interested in whether we are placing as much scrutiny across all the software and tools we use in our daily lives (without having to wait for a new article to reactively respond to my security posture)

-* Have we taken stock of all forms of work/personal communication tools to see whether similar practices are followed, and if they are not do we move towards safer tools or demand better security from the existing tools?
-* If end-to-end encryption is not deployed, should we look to ensuring that PFS (Perfect Forward Secrecy) ciphers are used to mitigate against being able to store data and decrypt at a future point in time?

-I don't propose to know the answer to any of these questions, and I am not apologising for any of Zoom's mishaps - but I am interested in whether we are placing as much scrutiny across all the software and tools we use in our daily lives (without having to wait for a new article to reactively respond to my security posture).
+I don't propose to know the answer to any of these questions, and I am not apologising for any of Zoom's mishaps - but I am interested in whether we are placing as much scrutiny across all the software and tools we use in our daily lives (without having to wait for a new article to reactively respond to our security posture).

-I will certainly be keeping a close watch on the 90-day plan that Zoom has outlined, and look to seeing whether there is practices that they will be undertaking that I need to take into account myself (in terms of choice of software for personal use) as well as in conversations with my customers and partners (when discussing security aspects of their migration to public cloud and cloud-based services).
+I will certainly be keeping a close watch on the 90-day plan that Zoom has outlined, and look to seeing whether there are practices that they will be undertaking that I need to take into account myself (in terms of choice of software for personal use) as well as in conversations with my customers and partners (when discussing security aspects of their migration to public cloud and cloud-based services).